-This process that I am currently testing out this year hopefully will save money, time and effort in the long run as well – and I’m all for that!
+This will save so much money, time and effort in the long run as well – what a bonus!

-So, to start with, last week I shared how I set up my gift station, which included a place for all my cards:-
+To start with, I’ve previously shared how I set up my gift station, which includs a place for all my cards:-

 As you can see, there are quite a lot!

-I have been in the habit for some time now of grabbing cards I like and that are priced well, in bulk when I see them.
+I’ve been in the habit for some time now of grabbing cards I like and that are priced well (my usual budget is ยฃ1 each wherever I can), in bulk when I see them.

-If I am in the supermarket I will grab a few cards of differing genres i.e. girls birthday, boys birthday, male and female birthday, blank cards and maybe a thank you/get well etc….
+If I’m in the supermarket I’ll grab a few cards of differing genres i.e. girls birthday, boys birthday, male and female birthday, blank cards and maybe a thank you/get well etc….

 This way I always have a little “stock” in the cupboard to grab when I want to send a card.

-I wanted a system that ensured I bought the right cards at the right time, and had little waste involved.
+So instead I wanted to create a system that ensured I bought the right cards at the right time, and had little waste involved.

 So first I went to my Home File and took out the list of Birthdays and Special events that I have in there.